aspose-free-consulting/create-page-splitter-component-without-extra-section-breaks-added/README.md

 # Create Page Splitter Component without Extra Section Breaks Added

-This free consulting project helps you process Word document with page splitter utility and helps remove extra section breaks.
+This [free consulting project](https://aspose-free-consulting.github.io/) helps you [process Word document using Aspose.Words](https://products.aspose.com/words) with [page splitter utility and helps remove extra section breaks](https://docs.aspose.com/display/wordsnet/Working+with+Sections).
 This project helps you to split Word document's pages into separate documents.
 It splits a document into multiple sections so that each page begins and ends at a section boundary.

 #How to Run the Project